Hellenism (modern religion): Relationship to ancient Greek religion

-The majority of modern historians agree that the religion practiced by the ancient Greeks had been extinguished by the 9th century CE at the latest and that there is little to no evidence that it survived (in public form at least) past the Middle Ages.
-(In certain isolated areas it survived until the 12th century, see Tsakonia and Maniots) Greek Dodecatheon member Panagiotis Marinis, has claimed that the religion of ancient Greece survived throughout the intervening centuries, and some claim they were raised in families that practiced this religion.
+The majority of modern historians agree that the religion practiced by the ancient Greeks had been extinguished by the 9th century AD at the latest and that there is no evidence that it survived past the Middle Ages.
+(In certain isolated areas it survived until the 12th century; see Tsakonia and Maniots.)
+Greek Dodecatheon member Panagiotis Marinis has claimed that the religion of ancient Greece survived throughout the intervening centuries, and some claim they were raised in families that practiced this religion.

 The revival of Hellenic religious identity is typically only part of a larger social movement of re-Hellenizing Greek identity in a comprehensive way, not only religious.
 This re-Hellenization movement is the current iteration of previous attempts to revive Hellenism.
 The first to promote such efforts was the late Byzantine philosopher Georgios Gemistus Plethon in the 15th century.
 It was in Mystras, in the Despotate of the Morea, that Plethon formed a 'circle' of students.
-It is through Plethon and his students, that many ethnic Greeks today trace their teachings and practices and give credit for tradition's survival to the present day.
+It is through Plethon and his students that many ethnic Greeks today trace their teachings and practices and give credit for tradition's survival to the present day.